Elektrobit/samconf/README.md

 [elos](https://github.com/Elektrobit/elos).
 The goal of the library is to manage program configuration options from various sources including support for verification of the configuration sources.
+There is also a online documentation available at https://elektrobit.github.io/samconf/.

 Dependencies: